masalising/ETL/README.md

 # ETL
-Beginner ETL projects, learning to extract, transform, and load data into databases.
-Used basic tools and tutorials to grasp data integration fundamentals.
+Initiated beginner-level ETL (Extract, Transform, Load) projects, focusing on the basics of moving data from various sources into a single, accessible location.
+Starting with simple data extraction, I learned to transform information into a more usable format and finally, to load it into a database or spreadsheet for easy access.
+Through hands-on practice with basic tools and guided tutorials, I began to understand the core principles of data integration, laying the foundation for more advanced projects in the future.